Akasha53/Hacking-tool/README.md

 # How to use?
 ================================================================
-To use the code you will need to download some packages like: to install them copy and paste the following command in your terminal: pip install requirements.txt
+To use the code you will need to download some packages, to install them copy and paste the following command in your terminal:

+- pip install requirements.txt

 You will need, for the bruteforces, to follow the instruction to have the program work:
 - one go to the website